- 1 Introduction

 - Imipramine, valproate, and carbamezapine may have a role based on small trials.

 - Alpha-2 adrenergic blockers, such us clonidine and guanfacine, have been used successfully to relieve symptoms of hyperarrousal and impulsivity, but there are no placebo-controlled trials.
-Guanfacine may help with PTSD-associated nightmares.
+Guanfacine may help with PTSD-associated nightmares, as well as prazosin, based on a review of small studies and case reports (Akinsanya et.al., J Clin Psychopharmacol.
+2016).
 Propranolol may help with hyperarrousal and reexperiencing symptoms.

 Antipsychotics have been used in adults with PTSD.
 While they are used widely in many pediatric disorders, their efficacy in pediatric PTSD had not been investigated.
 Antiepileptics and mirtazapine may have a role in PTSD symptom relief, but research into their efficacy is lacking as well.